 Why is there Drug Testing?

 Even prescription drugs can fall under scrutiny in a job setting.
-As drug abuse among prescription drugs have become such a problem, this is one of the drug tests in pre-employment screening.
-Especially when it comes to positions where safety is paramount, drug testing is administered.
-There were over 9 million urine drug tests done within the U.S. workforce in 2015.
+As drug abuse among prescription drugs have become such a problem, drug tests for prescription drugs are common in pre-employment screening.
+Drug testing is administered especially for positions where safety is paramount.
+Over 9 million urine drug tests done within the U.S. workforce in 2015.

-Pre-employment drug testing is primarily a urine sample but they may ask for blood, saliva, sweat, or hair also.
+Pre-employment drug testing is primarily a urine sample, but employers may ask for blood, saliva, sweat, or hair also.
 For jobs that require a high level of safety, there may also be random drug testing.

 Drug Testing Options